IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/desktop-virtualization/host-pool/README.md

 ### Parameter: `agentUpdate`

-The session host configuration for updating agent, monitoring agent, and stack compunont.
+The session host configuration for updating agent, monitoring agent, and stack component.

 - Required: No
 - Type: object